apache/opendal/src/docs/upgrade.md

 w.close()
 ```

 Along with this change, we cleaned up a lot of internal structs and traits.
-Users who used to depend on `opendal::raw::io::{input,ouput}` should use `opendal::raw::oio` instead.
+Users who used to depend on `opendal::raw::io::{input,output}` should use `opendal::raw::oio` instead.

 Also, decompress related feature also removed.
 Users can use `async-compression` with `ObjectReader` directly.